 Full Width Image

-By default, Emma includes a small margin on each side.
-You'll want to drag the Margin slider all the way to the left to remove it.
+By default, Emma includes a bit of padding (white space) on each side of your image.
+You'll want to drag the padding slider all the way to the left to remove it.
 Now the sides of your image should line up with the blue header bar.

 Duplicating an Email

 Once an email has been built, you may find it easiest to make a copy of it for future use.
 You can duplicate your email before or after it's been sent.

 From the "Emails" screen, click the down arrow button to the right of your email, Click "Duplicate".